kaykayehnn/typescript-react-redux-boilerplate/README.md

 The example folder structure is inspired by Angular and offers the ability to group files both by feature and by type.
 As the React docs say, [don't overthink it](https://reactjs.org/docs/faq-structure.html#dont-overthink-it).
 Folder structures have their advantages and disadvantages and pondering over it is just a waste of time.

+The master branch contains only a minimal subset of the folder structure in order to allow faster setup.
+For a full look of the folder structure check out the [example branch](https://github.com/kayKayEhnn/typescript-react-redux-boilerplate/tree/example).

 ```
 .
 ├── __tests__